How to fix the "ls: .: operation not permitted" error in Terminal

 3. General MacBook maintenance

-If you haven't already got a regular maintenance plan, now's the time to start.
-Maintenance can increase your Mac's performance, eliminate application errors, and fix disk permission issues, thus preventing many annoying problems from ever occurring.
-It's very beneficial to the longevity and health of your device.
+Maintenance can increase your Mac's performance, eliminate application errors, and fix disk permission issues, thus preventing many annoying problems from ever occurring and extending the lifespan of your computer.

 Did you know?
 What is great about Mac is that everything works just fine most of the time.
 However, sometimes, you may encounter all types of issues, such as "ls: operation not permitted" error message in Terminal, MacBook not sleeping when the lid is closed, or Trackpad not working, to name just a few.
 On our blog, you can find fixes for these and any other Mac glitches.